xavdid/advent-of-code/solutions/2020/day_11/README.md

 A couple of tricks to note here:

 - `tile_at(*direction)` is a shorthand for `tile_at(y, x)` when `direction == (y, x)`
-- Python's `Counter` class, which takes an iterable, counts occurances of each items, and provides dictionary-like lookup.
+- Python's `Counter` class, which takes an iterable, counts occurrences of each items, and provides dictionary-like lookup.

 Now that we've got our util functions in place, we can get to the meat of the loop.
 Given a tile, we should calculate what it'll change to: